Faster Geometric Algorithms via Dynamic Determinant Computation: Geometric Algorithms

-\begin{theorem} Given a $d$-dimensional pointset all, except the first, orientation predicates of incremental convex hull algorithms can be computed in $O(d^2)$ time and $O(d^2t)$ space, where $t$ is the number of cells of the constructed triangulation. \end{theorem}
+\begin{proposition} Given a $d$-dimensional pointset the first orientation predicate of incremental convex hull algorithms is computed in $O(d^\omega)$ time, and all the others in $O(d^2)$ time in total $O(d^2t)$ space, where $t$ is the number of cells of the constructed triangulation. \end{proposition}

-Essentially, this result improves the computational complexity of the determinants involved in incremental convex hull algorithms from $O(d^{\omega})$ to $O(d^2)$.
-To analyze the complexity of Alg.~\ref{AlgBB}, we bound the number of facets of $Q$ in every step of the outer loop of Alg.~\ref{AlgBB} with the number of $(d-1)$-faces of the constructed triangulation of conv($\A$), which is bounded by $(d+1)t$.
-Thus, using Thm.~\ref{thm:ch}, we have the following complexity bound for Alg.~\ref{AlgBB}.
+Essentially, this result improves the computational complexity of the predicates involved in incremental convex hull algorithms from $O(d^{\omega})$ to $O(d^2)$ by using more space and dynamic determinant updates.
+Recall that $O(d^{\omega})$ is the current best complexity (Section~\ref{sect:intro}).
+To analyze the complexity of Algorithm~\ref{AlgBB}, we bound the number of facets of $Q$ in every step of the outer loop of Algorithm~\ref{AlgBB} with the number of $(d-1)$-faces of the constructed triangulation of $\text{conv}(\A)$, which is bounded by $(d+1)t$.
+Thus, using Lemma~\ref{thm:ch}, we have the following complexity bound for Algorithm~\ref{AlgBB}, where we assume that $n\gg d$ to hide the preprocessing complexity $O(d^{\omega})$.

+The method of dynamic determinants increases the {\it space complexity} of BB from $O( n d)$ numbers and $O(td)$ references to $O( t d^2)$ numbers and $O(td)$ references.
+The numbers stored by the two methods are different.
+The original method stores only point coefficients while ours stores additionally determinants and the inverse and adjoint matrices.
+The bit-sizes of those numbers are different.
+The $O( n d)$ point coefficients are part of the input.
+Let $\tau$ be a bound on their bit-sizes.
+From Hadamard's inequality~\cite{Garling07} the value of the determinant of a matrix $A$ is bounded by

+It follows that the bit-size of the computed determinants is $O(d(\tau+\log d)$, which becomes $O(d\tau)$ under the standard assumption $\tau \gg d$.
+Since the absolute values of the elements of the adjoint and inverse of $A$ are bounded by the determinant of submatrices of $A$, the above bound also holds for the bit-size of the elements of the adjoint and inverse matrices.

-\begin{corollary} Given $n$ $d$-dimensional points, the complexity of BB algorithm is $O(n\log n+d^3nt)$, where $n\gg d$ and $t$ is the number of cells of the constructed triangulation. \end{corollary}
+\begin{corollary} Given $n$ $d$-dimensional points whose coefficients bit-size is bounded by $\tau$, the complexity of BB algorithm is $O(n\log n+d^3nt)$, where $n\gg d$, $\tau \gg d$ and $t$ is the number of cells of the constructed triangulation.
+The consumed space is $O( t d^2)$ numbers of bit-size at most $O(d\tau)$ and $O(td)$ references. \end{corollary}